 What to Do When Your Toilet is Blocked: A Step-by-Step Guide

-Toilet blockages can occur at any time, and are a common household issue.
-They can be uncomfortable dirty, inconvenient, and messy and requires immediate attention.
-But, you don’t necessarily have to contact the plumber right away.
-In this blog post we’ll take you through the steps to clear your toilet within a matter of minutes.
+Toilet blockages can happen at any moment and are a common issue for homeowners.
+They can be uncomfortable, messy, and inconvenient and require immediate attention.
+However, you don’t always require an plumber right away.
+In this blog we’ll walk you through the steps to unclog your toilet in no time.

 Key Takeaways